 Please Note: Travel time to and from activities does not count towards service, fundraising, or training hours.
 However, if travel is needed during the service day to fulfill the essential functions of the job, those hours can be counted as service hours.
-Additionally, each Full-Time member (and any other type of member working in a Full-Time capacity) must include a lunch break on their timesheets.
+It is recommended that members providing more than 8 hours of service a day be provided a lunch break and the break be recorded on their timesheets.
 Lunch breaks are not allowed to be counted toward service hours.
 The program must develop a policy about lunch hours and other non-service hours and train members on the policy.
-Members should report whether or not they have taken a lunch break during their work day.
-If lunch was not taken members should list out what activities they were doing while working through lunch.
 Lunch should be noted in "comments" section of OnCorps.